deeplearning4j/deeplearning4j-docs/android-DL4JImageRecognitionDemo.md

 This tutorial provides a basic framework for image recognition in an Android Application using a DL4J neural network.
 It illustrates how to load a pre-trained DL4J model from the raw resources file and how to test user generate input images against the model.
 The AsyncTask then returns the output to the main thread and updates the UI.

-The complete code for this example is available at https://github.com/jrmerwin/DL4JImageRecognitionDemo
+The complete code for this example is available [here.](https://github.com/deeplearning4j/dl4j-examples/tree/master/android/DL4JImageRecognitionDemo)